 Selected by the sponsoring corporation/firm to serve as project leaders for their LWOW team.
 They can come from within the sponsoring entity or the internal or external clients of the sponsor.

-Guide the students’ research methodology and outreach, oversee project development and management, aid the team in developing creative and practical solutions to the problem identified, provide critical feedback and commentary on the students’ work, guide the development of the final dynamic presentation, practice mock presentations with students, rehearse with the team the day before ConPosium, and present half of the final 20-minute presentation at ConPosium.
+Guide the Hackers’ research methodology and outreach, oversee project development and management, aid the team in developing creative and practical solutions to the problem identified, provide critical feedback and commentary on the Hackers’ work, guide the development of the final dynamic presentation, practice mock presentations with Hackers, rehearse with the team the day before ConPosium, and present half of the final presentation at ConPosium and participate in the Q&A as needed.

-Responsible for making sure the students do the requisite work to meet the challenge presented to the team.
-They also provide a mid-stream progress/feedback report for their team.
-(Note: The Alumni Advisor should serve as a resource in completing the report).
+Responsible for making sure the Hackers do the requisite work to meet the challenge presented to the team.
+They also provide mid-stream progress/feedback on their team.

-Time commitment: Approximately 2 hours per week (this includes responses to emails, meeting with the team virtually every other week, and meeting with the LWOW Leadership team. re invited—but not required—to attend the LWOW Live webinars.
+Time commitment: Approximately 2 hours per week.
+This includes: responding to emails, meeting with the team, and meeting with the LWOW Leadership team during some of the milestone meetings.
+At a minimum, Team Leaders should plan on having a virtual meeting with their team every other week.
+They are invited—but not required—to attend the LWOW Live webinars.

 Selected by the sponsoring corporation/firm specifically for their understanding of the business and the subject matter of the topic/challenge.
 They can come from within the sponsoring entity or the internal or external clients of the sponsor.